For Immediate Release

 In the weather support capacity, StormStudy will provide constant onsite monitoring of weather conditions that may affect the weekend activities, including thunderstorms that could pose a threat to competitors and spectators alike.
 With onboard wireless internet connectivity provided by Verizon Wireless Mobile IP Packet Data Services, StormStudy will monitor live National Weather Service Nexrad radar, NOAA satellite imagery and lightning strike data as needed.
 The StormStudy Mobile WeatherCenter is also equipped with onboard realtime lightning detection equipment which will supplement the internet data.
 Communications through amateur radio, business band radio and cellular will allow quick relay of important information to event staff so they can quickly make safety related decisions.

-The StormStudy Project is a severe weather awareness effort created in the public interest.
+The StormStudy Project is a severe weather education effort created in the public interest.
 Based in Raleigh, StormStudy provides Central North Carolina residents with educational opportunities throughout the year and issues mobile weather warnings and tips during severe weather events.
 StormStudy also provides weather support for a wide range of public events.